paulstatezny/backpack/notes/the_problem_is_not_their_paycheck.md

 > Three of the biggest poisons to a company culture: Uncertainty, lack of leadership, and lack of confidence.

-- Affirmation means telling the employee when they've done a good job, (positive affirmation,) but also when they've messed.
+- Affirmation means telling the employee when they've done a good job, (positive affirmation,) but also when they've messed up.
 (Course correcting them; negative affirmation.)
 - If it's awkward at first, start small.
 Write them a note.
 - You might not be a "touchy feeley" type of person, and you might be focused on making money.
 But employees who are affirmed perform at a higher level!
+Because they're more confident.
 So they will end up making you more money.
 - People want to know if they're doing a good job, so give affirmations immediately, on the spot.
 Don't wait until e.g. a quarterly performance review.
+- Even if someone's not doing a great job, try to give 5 positive affirmations for every 1 negative affirmation.
+Phil Jackson (Bulls coach) says 5:1 is the magic ratio.
+Employees who hear a low positive:negative ratio will likely form a belief that they're just not good at their job.